 The SWIFT investigators had set up an undercover sting that invited contractors, real and fake, to give a bid on painting, concrete, tree trimming, and fence work at a Ridgecrest home.
-In California, all home improvement jobs that have a total greater than $500 in combined materials and labor need to be done by a licensed contractor.
+In California, all home improvement jobs that have a total greater than $500 in combined materials and labor must be done by a licensed contractor.

-Before letting a supposed “contractor” work on your home it is best to check the CSLB instant license check to make sure that the contractor is in good standing AND has workers comp insurance.
+Before letting a supposed “contractor” work on your home, it is best to check the CSLB instant license check to make sure that the contractor is in good standing AND has workers comp insurance.

 Why should you check?